Planned Giving Assures the Security and Survival of Fuzzy Friends Rescue

 The best stocks to donate are those that have increased greatly in value, particularly those producing a low yield.
-Even if it is stock you wish to keep in your portfolio, by giving us the stock and using cash to buy the same stock through your broker, you will have received the same income tax deduction but will have a new, higher basis in the stock
+Even if you wish to keep said stock in your portfolio, you can give us the stock and use cash to buy the same stock through your broker.
+You will receive the same income tax deduction and have a new, higher basis in the stock.

 Gifts of Real Estate

-If you own property that is fully paid off and has appreciated in value, an outright gift may be the simplest solution.
-You can deduct the fair market value of your gift, avoid all capital gains taxes and remove that asset from your taxable estate.
-You can transfer the deed of your home or farm to us now and keep the right to use the property for your lifetime and that of your spouse.
+If you own property that is paid in full and has appreciated in value, an outright gift may be the simplest solution.
+You can deduct the fair market value of your gift, avoid capital gains taxes and remove that asset from your taxable estate.
+Transfer the deed of your home or farm to us now, and keep the right to use the property for your lifetime and that of your spouse.